Juhani

 company specialized in certifying services).
 The most genuine and natural way

-to proceed is self-certification, which has gained interest due to the flaws associated
+to proceed is self-certification, which gains interest due to the flaws associated

 with third party certifying.
-However, self-certification always requires a strong
+However, self-certification requires a strong

-personal and professional commitment and visibility to quality management from
+personal and professional commitment and visibility to QM from

 When